JGCRI/emissions_mip/esmvaltool/config/README.md

-This directory holds files for processing model output using the [ESMValTool](https://github.com/ESMValGroup/ESMValTool) package.
+This directory holds files for configuring ESMValTool runs on variaous workstations.
 The "local/" directory contains config files to run ESMValTool on a local Windows machine.
 The "nersc/" directory contains config files to run ESMValTool on NERSC Cori.